0x0c/LMMediaPlayer/README.md

 LMMediaPlayer
 ====

-LMMediaPlayer is a video and audio player for iPhone.
+LMMediaPlayer is a video and audio player for iPhone with changeable user interface.

 ![](https://raw.github.com/0x0c/LMMediaPlayer/master/images/2.png)